 The Disability Discrimination Act, Equality Act & Lifts

 The DDA was introduced over 20 years ago and formed for the industry an invaluable set of standards, eventually becoming part of the Equality Act introduced in 2017.
-In this article Stannah Engineering Director, Paul Clifton looks back at what it meant to those in the platform lift industry.
+Stannah Engineering Director, Paul Clifton looks back at what it meant to those in the lift industry.

 The DDA made a huge difference to the lift industry.
 As a lift manufacturer, Stannah already supplied both passenger lifts and what we now know as platform lifts, but these were often for a single individual’s needs under special circumstances and known as access lifts or wheelchair lifts.

 The DDA 1995 required building owners and service providers to make reasonable ‘adequate’ provision to ensure independent and equal access to all persons in all non-domestic environments.
 However, this was very much open to interpretation.

 From 1st October 2004, businesses and service providers had a duty to make reasonable adjustments, considering practicality and financial restraints, to the physical features of their premises, in order to overcome barriers to access.

 In 2005 the DDA received royal assent.
 The Disability Rights Commission (DRC) announced a 2006 deadline which imposed a duty on public bodies to actively promote disability equality and in 2007 a new Commission for Equality and Human Rights began its work.
 The legislation now required all building with public access to ensure disabled access to all services, with building owners increasingly wanting to make their venue inclusive.